Leeds2Capstone22-23/WebData/README.md

 # TODOs
-- Reformat to complete desired API
-- Add call to pull list of currently valid sites.
 - Implement docker to be consistent with the rest of the project
 - Clean up twitter some more
 - Create consistency between files